Allen County, Indiana: Parks

 Allen County Parks are only partially tax supported.
 Operating expenses must be met through user and program fees.
 Admission is $2.00 per person age 7 and older.
 Passes are available on an annual basis (good for one year from purchase date) starting at $15.00.
 Activities at various parks include hiking, swimming, fishing, sledding, cross-country skiing (rentals available), playgrounds, picnic areas, play fields, and many nature-based programs for all ages.
 Wheeled vehicles (except wheelchairs) are not permitted on trails, and pets are not permitted in the state nature preserve areas (clearly marked).

+Allen County Parks manage six park properties: